-Figure 13.
-Fuel specific 99th percentiles by model year for CO (top), HC (middle) and NO (bottom) for the 2018 (triangles), 2006 (diamonds) and 1997 (circles) Chicago data sets.

-The 99th percentile values for 10 year old vehicles (2009 model years) in the 2018 database for CO are more than a factor of 16 larger than their mean emissions (134 vs 8.1 gCO/kg of fuel).
-For HC the 99th percentile is a factor of 17 larger (22.3 vs 1.3 gHC/kg of fuel) and for NO it is more than a factor of 20 larger (20.7 vs 0.9 gNO/kg of fuel).
+Figure 12 is a plot of the fuel specific CO (top panel), HC (middle panel) and NO (bottom panel) 99th percentiles by model year for the 1997, 2006, 2014 and 2020 Chicago data sets.
+The 99th percentile of the emissions distribution can be used to represent an emissions level that generally corresponds to vehicles in disrepair and are only displayed for model years with at least 100 measurements.
+Much like the mean values, the emissions of these vehicles has dropped dramatically over the last twenty-three years yet emission levels for these vehicles are still large multiples of the mean values.
+The 99th percentile values for 10 year old vehicles (2011 model years) in the 2020 database for CO are more than a factor of 13 larger than their mean emissions (158 vs 12 gCO/kg of fuel).
+For HC the 99th percentile is a factor of 14 larger (29.6 vs 2.1 gHC/kg of fuel) and for NO it is more than a factor of 27 larger (17.7 vs 0.65 gNO/kg of fuel).
 However, it is quite remarkable that an improvement in dependability, design and efficiencies of modern vehicles has also translated into the ability to cap emissions in vehicles that have obvious problems.
-However, for there to be future reductions in mean emissions, there will have to be additional reductions in the emissions levels of these extreme emitters.
+However, for there to be future reductions in mean emissions, there will have to be additional reductions in the emissions levels of these extreme emitters and certainly for CO and HC the lower limit for these vehicles appears to have occurred.

 Instrument noise was measured by looking at the slope of the negative portion of the log plots in the same manner as described in the Phoenix, Year 2 report.
 Such plots were constructed for all of the measured species.
 Linear regression gave best-fit lines whose slopes correspond to the inverse of the Laplace factor, which describes the noise present in the measurements.
 This factor must be viewed in relation to the average measurement for the particular pollutant to obtain a description of noise.
-The Laplace factors were 7.2, 2.0, 0.11, 0.03 and 0.23 for CO, HC, NO, NH3 and NO2 respectively.
-These values indicate standard deviations of 10.2 gCO/kg (0.08%), 2.9 gHC/kg (74 ppm), 0.16 gNO/kg (11 ppm), 0.05 gNH3/kg (6 ppm) and 0.3 gNO2/kg (15 ppm) for individual measurements of CO, HC, NO, NH3 and NO2 respectively.
+The Laplace factors were 5.8, 3.9, 0.13, 0.04 and 0.22 for CO, HC, NO, NH3 and NO2 respectively.
+These values indicate standard deviations of 8.3 gCO/kg of fuel (0.07%), 5.6 gHC/kg (132 ppm), 0.18 gNO/kg (13 ppm), 0.05 gNH3/kg (8 ppm) and 0.3 gNO2/kg (14 ppm) for individual measurements of CO, HC, NO, NH3 and NO2 respectively.
 In terms of uncertainty in average values reported here, the numbers are reduced by a factor of the square root of the number of measurements.
 For example, with an average of 100 measurements, the uncertainty reduces by a factor of 10.
-Thus, the uncertainties in the averages reduce to 1 gCO/kg, 0.3 gHC/kg, 0.02 gNO/kg, 0.005 gNH3/kg and 0.03 gNO2/kg, respectively.
+Thus, the uncertainties in the averages reduce to 0.8 gCO/kg of fuel, 0.56 gHC/kg, 0.02 gNO/kg, 0.005 gNH3/kg and 0.03 gNO2/kg, respectively.
+Compared with the 2018 campaign CO and NO2 showed reduced noise values with the others all increasing, especially HC which nearly doubled from the values observed in 2018.